karthikasri-18/tc_question/README.md

 **Theme:** *Wednesday (Netflix Series)*

 #### **Problem Statement**
 Wednesday Addams finds a cryptic message in Nevermore Academy.
-The message is encoded using a substitution cipher where each letter is shifted by a certain number of places in the alphabet.
+The message is encoded using a substitution cipher where each letter is shifted by a certain number of places in the alphabet. **(Note: Alphabets are shifted backwards) **

 Given an encoded message and a shift value, decode the message back to its original form.